The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Resolution Size of Power-Law Random k-SAT

-where $\kappa>0$ is a constant that might depend on $\beta$.
+where $\kappa=\kappa(k,\eps,\beta)>0$ is a constant that might depend on other parameters, which are fixed to constants.
+Note that we estimated the probability to draw a new (unique) variable with $1$.
+Thus, this also accounts for the probability to draw a variable that is not actually new.
+Especially, it accounts for the probability to draw one of the $j$ non-unique variables.
+This means, the expression we have is an upper bound for the probability to draw \emph{at most} $\eps\cdot i$ unique variables.
 As in the proof of \lemref{lem:property1} we have to distinguish three cases depending on the power law exponent $\beta$.
 Using \lemref{lem:powerlaw} we see that for $\beta<3$

 Now it remains to bound the inner sum.
 In order to do so, we will split it at $j_0=\frac{3-\beta}{4}(k-\eps)\cdot i$.
 It is easy to see that $0< \frac{3-\beta}{4} < \frac{1}{4}$ for $2< \beta <3$, thus this choice of $j$ is valid.
 For the first part of the sum it holds that